 Nick started Camp Aranu’tiq in 2009, and its overarching organization, Harbor Camps, in 2014.
 He began Camp Seneb in 2016 and Camp Reflections in 2019.
-Beginning in 1993, Nick was a camper, counselor-in-training (CIT), bunk counselor, and member of camp leadership at a camp in Maine.
-He now has over a decade of experience running camps.
+Beginning in 1993, Nick was a camper, counselor-in-training (CIT), bunk counselor, and member of the leadership team at a camp in Maine.
+He now has over a dozen years experience running camps.
 Nick works year-round on all facets of Harbor Camps.
 He holds a PhD in social policy from Brandeis University and a master’s degree in social work from Boston College.
-In the “off-season,” Nick lives in the Boston area with his wife, Erika, their toddler Rebecca, and their dog, all of whom join him at camp in New Hampshire for the summer.
+In the “off-season,” Nick lives in the Boston area with his wife, Erika, and their daughter Rebecca, both of whom join him at camp in New Hampshire for the summer.
 Contact Nick at email@example.com or 781.400.1617.

 Eric began as a volunteer at Camp Aranu’tiq in 2011.
 He has a background in public health, and for the three years prior to joining our team full-time, he worked in HIV prevention.
 When not at camp, Eric enjoys traveling, cooking, writing, and art.
 He holds a bachelor’s degree in journalism and social welfare from the University of Connecticut.
 All year, Eric works on camp preparations, fundraising, staff/volunteer hiring, and many other areas.
 He currently makes his home in Boston and of course spends the summers at camp.